 Although the market can (and has) experienced significant drops over time, historically, the market has consistently trended upward.

 Of course, as an investor (of any type), you’ll experience some downturns, as nothing is a sure thing 100% of the time.

 But if we look specifically at the S&P 500 from our earlier example, it has posted an average annual return of almost 10% since 1928; therefore, if you owned an S&P 500 index fund, you would have experienced a similar return.

 I look at investing for retirement as a marathon, not a sprint, and I encourage you to do the same.

 Decide that you will begin saving for retirement without getting caught up in the day-to-day ups and downs of the markets.

-Make a plan to invest consistently, as much as you’re able to, and forget about it *spoken in my best mob accent*.
+Make a plan to invest consistently, as much as you can, and forget about it.

 Kristin Stones is the owner of Cents + Purpose, an online community dedicated to sharing practical personal finance content.
 Her mission is to equip women with the necessary tools and knowledge to take back control of their money and live a more purposeful life.
 She creates actionable content to help her audience achieve financial wellness using her simple approach to managing money - all learned through her personal experience of paying off almost $55,000 of debt in under two years.